 As you can begin to see, the kind of information we’re looking for is readily available.
-Sites that explain the insect life that inhabits the streams, the hatches, when they occur and what are the prolific hatches.
-They may suggest the best patterns to use, size, color and so forth to match the hatches.
+Sites that explain the insect life that inhabits the streams, the hatches, when they occur, and what are the prolific hatches.
+They may suggest the best patterns to use, size, color, and so forth to match the hatches.
 All of this is really valuable for determining whether a venture to the stream will be worth it.
-Some of the websites may be may contain a lot of details about the streams beyond its current insect make up.
+Some of the websites may be may contain a lot of details about the streams beyond their current insect makeup.
 They might give you some historical background like when the area was settled, who settled the area, of industries that may have existed in the past, along with the hatch information.

 What Other Things I Should Look For?

-But the most import of all these things is the nearest fly shop.
+But the most important of all these things is the nearest fly shop.
 Fly shops are able to help you by providing information about the streams in their area.
-They report up to date stream conditions, hatching patterns, what to match and at that time of the year.
-Nothing beats face to face conversation with a local, along with a chance to pick up last-minute needed supplies.
+They report up-to-date stream conditions, hatching patterns, what to match, and at that time of the year.
+Nothing beats face-to-face conversation with a local, along with a chance to pick up last-minute needed supplies.

 How To Visit The Creek Without Going There.

 If you need more information to help you decide whether a particular stream is one to visit then head over to YouTube (well of course!).
 YouTube is another tool to help you get a feel for a stream you’d like to fish without actually visiting the stream.
 There is always someone who has posted a video on a subject you want to see, believe me.